American Century Investments® VP Capital Appreciation Fund

 The portfolio managers look for stocks of medium-sized companies they believe will increase in value over time, using an investment strategy developed by the fund's investment advisor.
 In implementing this strategy, the portfolio managers make their investment decisions based primarily on their analysis of individual companies, rather than on broad economic forecasts.
 Management of the fund is based on the belief that durable franchises in a growing industry can sustain above average earnings growth.
 Under normal market conditions, the fund's portfolio will primarily consist of securities of companies with attractive returns on invested capital that are demonstrating business improvement.
 Analytical indicators helping to identify signs of business improvement could include accelerating earnings or revenue growth rates, increasing cash flows, or other indications of the relative strength of a company's business.
 These techniques help the portfolio managers buy or hold the stocks of companies they believe have favorable growth prospects and sell the stocks of companies whose characteristics no longer meet their criteria.

-Market Risk – The value of the fund’s shares will go up and down based on the performance of the companies whose securities it owns and other factors generally affecting the securities market.
+- Market Risk – The value of the fund’s shares will go up and down based on the performance of the companies whose securities it owns and other factors generally affecting the securities market.
+Market risks, including political, regulatory, economic and social developments, can affect the value of the fund’s investments.
+Natural disasters, public health emergencies, terrorism and other unforeseeable events may lead to increased market volatility and may have adverse long-term effects on world economies and markets generally.

 An investment in the fund is not a bank deposit, and it is not insured or guaranteed by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.